Food Labeling

 Contrary to a misguided belief that exists within our society, food allergies are not a fad.
 Food allergies have 2 main types, one that affects the respiratory system causing an immediate emergency response called anaphylaxis and another type of food allergies affect the gastrointestinal tract and can contribute to other major issues throughout the body.
 Either way, no matter how many funny meme’s we see on social media, they are no laughing matter.

-Before COVID-19, the FDA closely regulated when a manufacturer made an ingredient change on a label and the ingredient change required an updated nutrition analysis and list the presence of any of the Top 8 food allergens in bold to accompany the ingredient statement and nutrition facts panel.
+Before COVID-19, the FDA closely regulated when a manufacturer made an ingredient change on a label and the ingredient change required an updated nutrition analysis and list the presence of any of the top 8 food allergens to accompany the ingredient statement and nutrition facts panel.
 Now because of COVID-19, manufacturers making small ingredient changes are no longer required to update their nutrition label within reason.
 The 32 million people afflicted with food allergies are facing a pandemic even greater than COVID-19: faulty food labeling in their everyday food items that could lead to death quicker than coronavirus.

 sources of soy